Hungry Healthy Happy

 Make the most of store cupboard staples and whip up this tasty week night meal in under 15 minutes.
 This Tuna Spaghetti is easily adaptable to add extra vegetables and different flavours and you can make a kid friendly version too.
 Spaghetti tossed with lemon juice and olive oil for the sauce and loaded with tuna, peas, olives and plenty of herbs - this is one of our favourite tuna recipes.

-A plate of spaghetti mixed with tuna and vegetables next to a bowl of salad.
+A plate of spaghetti mixed with tuna and vegetables next to a bowl of salad

 We love a cupboard raid meal for something quick and easy when you just need dinner on the table quick.
 This tuna spaghetti ticks all the boxes, and it's easy to adapt too.
-Add in anything you have hanging around in the fridge that needs using up.
-Protein packed, comforting and full of flavour - this meal is a family favourite.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

 • Variations